jawlaabhishek4141/Mern-Chat-App/README.md

    these are marked `sync: false` in the blueprint so Render won't overwrite them.
 4. Once live, copy the backend's `https://your-service.onrender.com` URL.

-### Frontend → Vercel
-1. Import the repo in Vercel, set the root directory to `frontend`.
-2. Framework preset: Vite.
-Build command `npm run build`, output `dist`.
-3. Set environment variables `VITE_API_BASE_URL` and `VITE_SOCKET_URL` to
-   your Render backend URL from above.
-4. Deploy. `vercel.json` in `frontend/` already handles the SPA rewrite so React Router routes work on refresh.

-### MongoDB → Atlas
-1. Create a free cluster at mongodb.com/atlas.
-2. Add a database user and allow network access from your Render service's IP (or `0.0.0.0/0` for simplicity during a demo).
-3. Copy the connection string into `MONGO_URI`.

----

 ## 12. About "React Native (preferred)"